-- Tell your athletes that several factors can improve their athletic performance-genetic gifts, muscle mass and motivation among them-but that these can have an even greater effect when teamed with good nutrition and proper hydration. - Remind athletes that sports should be for fun, fitness, and healthy competition.
+- Tell your athletes that good sport performance is like most human behaviors in that it is determined by numerous factors.
+Good health is probably the most important factor other than genetics, and the most important contributor to good health (other than genetics) is good nutrition. - Remind athletes that sports should be for fun, fitness and healthy competition.
 Additional reasons to participate or compete include improved health and learning to be a team player. - Promote realistic goals to avoid physical and mental burnout.
 Motivate your athletes to make the most of their ability and their sport experience by encouraging good nutrition and healthy training. - Encourage athletes to view sports as a lifetime pursuit, which means caring for their bodies over a lifetime.
-Remind them that they have only one body, so it behooves them to take good care of it. - Healthy and appropriate exercise should improve your athletes' alertness and ability to relax, not exhaust them. - Encourage flexibility in scheduling workouts and training sessions.
+Remind them that they only have one body, so it behooves them to take good care of it. - Healthy and appropriate exercise should improve your athlete's alertness and ability to relax, not exhaust them. - Encourage flexibility in scheduling workouts and training sessions.
 Athletes need to stick to a regular practice schedule but sometimes unforeseen events occur, and missing a practice or two is inevitable.
 Encourage your athletes to strive for balance between exercise and other activities, and also between exercise and eating. - Encourage athletes to learn how to do their chosen activity properly, and to rely on you, their coach, trainer or other trusted sources for information.

-NEDA TOOLKIT for Coaches and Trainers National Ea Eating disorders prevention and the middle or high school athlete
+Eating disorders prevention in the middle or high school athlete